 "Avoid draughts or exposure to excessively warm or cold temperatures, such as above a radiator or behind closed curtains at night."

-And as for caring for it, they shared these top tips:
+And as for caring for a poinsettia, they shared these top tips:

 - The compost should be kept moist.
 Do not allow it to dry out completely, but equally do not allow the plant to become waterlogged.
 Where possible, water over a sink and allow any excess water to drain out.
 Avoid using very cold water.